BiosignalsLibphys/iEEG_Synthetizer/README.md

 researchers and clinicians with robust, authentic datasets that can be used to drive innovations in epilepsy treatment and care, without compromising on the ethical aspects of data usage.

 This is an ongoing project, and in this repo we share some amazing early demos of what we are currently developing.
+To create these models, it is possible to use data from the following dataset: https://openneuro.org/datasets/ds003844/versions/1.0.1

 ![Alt text](Demo_Flow.png "Original versus Synthetic iEEG")
 ![Alt text](image.png "Original versus Synthetic iEEG")